 In the realm of veteran healthcare, certain injuries can have profound implications beyond the immediate physical trauma.
 One such injury is the anterior cruciate ligament (ACL) tear, which not only affects mobility and stability but can also lead to long-term disability, impacting veterans’ lives even after their service.
-Leah Bucholz from Prestige Veteran Medical Consulting, delves into ACL tear and veterans disability.
+Leah Bucholz from Prestige Veteran Medical Consulting explores the connection between ACL tears and veterans’ disability benefits, highlighting the importance of proper care and support.

 What is an ACL Tear?